ikeikeikeike/go-sitemap-generator/README.md

 ### Preventing Output

-To disable all non-essential output you can give `false` to `sm.SetVerbose`.
+To disable all non-essential output you can set `sm.SetVerbose` to `false`.
-To disable output in-code use the following:
+To disable output inline use the following:

 ```go
 sm := stm.NewSitemap()